sol1/icingaweb2-theme-colourblind/README.md

 # icingaweb2-theme-colourblind

+## NOTE: a [similar theme is now part of Icinga as of v2.7.0](https://icinga.com/2019/08/13/color-blind-theme-for-icinga-web-2/).
+You should use that instead, if possible.

 This Icingaweb2 module provides a colourblind theme which aims to improve visual clarity for people with deuteranopia, protanopia or tritanopia.